ELEVATE RECOVERY HOMES

 WHAT WE DO

 Elevate Recovery Homes provides comprehensive post-treatment care to men who suffer from substance use disorder.
-Our philosophy is to provide daily structure, personal accountability, community support, and a plan of action.
+Our philosophy is to provide transitional living with daily structure, personal accountability, community support, and a plan of action.
 Our Recovery Homes are staffed with a dedicated House Manager, a Certified Addiction Counselor (CACIII), and Peer Recovery Coach.

 - Beautiful and Spacious Recovery Homes